pgrok/pgrok/README.md

     ```sh
     pgrok init --remote-addr pgrok.dev:2222 --forward-addr http://localhost:3000 --token {YOUR_TOKEN}
     ```
-    By default, the config file is created under the home directory (`~/.pgrok/pgrok.yml`).
+    By default, the config file is created under the standard user configuration directory (macOS: `~/Library/Application Support/pgrok/pgrok.yml`, Linux: `~/.config/pgrok/pgrok.yml`, Windows: `%LOCALAPPDATA%\pgrok\pgrok.yml`).
 Use `--config` flag to specify a different path for the config file.
 1. Launch the client by executing the `pgrok` or `pgrok http` command.
-    1. By default, `pgrok` expects the `pgrok.yml` is available under the home directory (`~/.pgrok/pgrok.yml`).
+    1. By default, `pgrok` expects the `pgrok.yml` is available under the paths mentioned above, or under the home directory (`~/.pgrok/pgrok.yml`).
 Use `--config` flag to specify a different path for the config file.
     1. Use the `--debug` flag to turn on debug logging.
     1. Upon successful startup, you should see a log looks like:
         ```sh